 Taxonomy Archives: Alabama

-SELC Announces Winners of the Phil Reed Environmental Writing Awards
+SELC seeks nominations for Phil Reed Environmental Writing Award

 CHARLOTTESVILLE, VA—The Southern Environmental Law Center is now accepting submissions for the 2021 Phillip D. Reed Environmental Writing Awards.

 Lawsuit: Government illegally “cut corners” to ram through NEPA changes